slu-soc5050/syllabus/docs/grading.md

   </tr>
 </tbody>
 </table>

+Borderline grades (i.e. a grade within half a percentage point of the next highest letter grade) *will* be rounded up before final grade submission at the end of the semester.
+A grade of 89.6% would therefore be submitted to SLU as an "A-" while a grade of 89.4% would be submitted to SLU as a "B+".
+The final grade report will include both the original letter grade and the rounded letter grade if applicable.

 <div class="rmdwarning">
 <p>No chances will be given for revisions of poor grades.
 Incomplete grades will be given upon request only if you have a “C” average and have completed at least two-thirds of the assignments.
 You should note that incomplete grades must be rectified by the specified deadline or they convert to an “F”.</p>